i05nagai/memorandum/language/english.md

 * fall into place
     * (of a series of events or facts) begin to make sense.
 * shady
+    * to be shady
+    * dishonorouble, corrupt, sneaky
 * lurk
     * that thing lurking with in Homs
 * brat